dynamic/silverstripe-shopify/README.md

 #### Storefront API

-In the Storefront API section, check `Allow this app to access your storefront data using the Storefront API`
+In the Storefront API section, check

+* `Allow this app to access your storefront data using the Storefront API`

-Check the following permission boxes:
+Check the following permission boxes to enable the access required by Silverstripe Shopify:

 * `Read products, variants and collections`
 * `Read product tags`